-- You will be redirected to another window consisting of same settings.
+- You will be redirected to another window consisting of the same settings.
 Click them one by one and check if the settings match and are the same as you set.

 - Once the changes are done, close all windows and restart your computer.
 Now check if the problem still persists.

 Solution 5: Disconnecting Internet before Updating

-Another fix which worked for many users was to disconnect the internet before updating their operating system to the latest update.
+Another fix that worked for many users was to disconnect the internet before updating their operating system to the latest update.
 It seems that there is a bug that gets bypassed when we cut the communication with the internet of the application.

 - Click on the network icon present at the bottom right side of the screen.

-- If you are connected to a WiFi, it will be a WiFi icon or if you are connected to an Ethernet connection, you will a different icon.
+- If you are connected to WiFi, it will be a WiFi icon or if you are connected to an Ethernet connection, you will a different icon.
 If you are connected to WiFi, just click on “Airplane mode” once and your internet will be disabled.
-In case of Ethernet, disconnecting the cable from your computer is the most effective solutions.
+In the case of Ethernet, disconnecting the cable from your computer is the most effective solution.

 - Now start the update.
 Hopefully, it will proceed without any interruptions.